cdmandrews/cdmandrews.github.io/digitalrhetoric/week-04-notes.md

 ## What to do for Week 05:

-Read all the things: Eyman ch.
-4, Eyman et al, Access/ibility: Access and Usability for Digital Publishing (webtext), Rhetoricity: Multimodality pulling into a station (audio podcast), Whipple (2010) (all linked from syllabus page)
+Read all the things:
+- Eyman ch.
+4,
+- Eyman et al, Access/ibility: Access and Usability for Digital Publishing (webtext),
+- Rhetoricity: Multimodality pulling into a station (audio podcast),
+- Whipple (2010) (all linked from syllabus page)

+Begin working on distant reading project, and be contemplating--or more importantly, drafting--those website pages.